The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 If you put down less than 20% on the value of your home at purchase, you may still be paying private mortgage insurance (PMI).
 This type of insurance protects your lender if you are unable to continue paying for your home.
 Some lenders allow the homeowner to stop paying PMI at a certain point in the life of their loan.
 Check with your lender to see if you are able to remove PMI from your payments now or at any point in the future.

 Many homeowners bundle their home insurance together with their auto insurance.
 Rather than assuming that you are getting the best rate by combining policies — or that you are receiving discounted premiums because you have been a loyal customer of your insurance company for many years — it definitely pays to shop around.
-Your home is one of your largest and most important purchases, so you should be choosy about who you select to insure it.
+Your home is probably one of the largest and most important purchases you’ve ever made, so you should be choosy about who you select to insure it.

-NerdWallet.com has ranked a number of large home insurance companies; you can check their chart as well as use home insurance quote providers to see what you might pay at different companies for the same coverage.
-Also consider checking online reviews to make sure you have selected a reputable and reliable insurance carrier.
-If you’re frustrated or overwhelmed with the process of finding a new insurance company, don’t worry!
+Consider checking online reviews to make sure you have selected a reputable and reliable insurance carrier.
+If you’re frustrated or overwhelmed by the prospect of finding a new insurance company, don’t worry!
 Desert Financial Insurance Services will help you shop around for the home insurance policy that best fits your needs and your budget.

 What Are the Policy Details?